Ashraf Ghani: 2009 presidential election

-In January 2009 an article by Ahmad Majidyar of the American Enterprise Institute included Ghani on a list of fifteen possible candidates in the 2009 Afghan presidential election.
+In January 2009, an article by Ahmad Majidyar of the American Enterprise Institute included Ghani on a list of fifteen possible candidates in the 2009 Afghan presidential election.

 On 7 May 2009, Ashraf Ghani registered as a candidate in the 2009 Afghan presidential election.
-Ghani's campaign emphasized the importance of: a representative administration; good governance; a dynamic economy and employment opportunities for the Afghan people.
+Ghani's campaign emphasized the importance of a representative administration, good governance, a dynamic economy and employment opportunities for the Afghan people.
 Unlike other major candidates, Ghani asked the Afghan diaspora to support his campaign and provide financial support.
-He appointed Mohammed Ayub Rafiqi as one of his vice president candidate deputies, and paid for the noted Clinton campaign chief strategist James Carville as a campaign advisor.
+He appointed Mohammed Ayub Rafiqi as one of his vice president candidate deputies, and hired Clinton campaign chief strategist James Carville as a campaign advisor.

 Preliminary results placed Ghani fourth in a field of 38, securing roughly 3% of the votes.

-Chairman of Transition Coordination Commission (2010–2013)
+Chairman of the Transition Coordination Commission (2010–2013)

 From 2010 to 1 October 2013, he served as chairman of the Afghan Transition Coordination Commission (TCC), which was responsible for transferring power from ISAF/NATO troops to Afghan Security Forces.
 He travelled across Afghanistan extensively during this time.

 On 28 January 2010, Ghani attended the International Conference on Afghanistan in London, pledging his support to help rebuild their country.
 Ghani presented his ideas to Karzai as an example of the importance of cooperation among Afghans and with the international community, supporting Karzai's reconciliation strategy.
 Ghani said hearing Karzai's second inaugural address in November 2009 and his pledges to fight corruption, promote reconciliation and replace international security forces persuaded him to help.

-He resigned his post on 1 October 2013 in order to run for president in 2014.
+Ghani resigned his post on 1 October 2013 in order to run for president in 2014.